 The following very brief descriptions may answer this, but in reality once a day session begins everyone happily tackles any query or task that is requested of them.

 The Chairperson oversees monthly meetings, and when invited gives talks at various venues to promote the activities and the needs of the Centre.

 The Lead Support Volunteer has overall responsibility for the Support Office and it’s volunteers.
-The CAB representative and the MS Counsellor are part of this team who are in constant touch with MS members either at the Centre, in the homes of those members unable to attend sessions and of course members who are hospitalised.
+The MS Counsellor are part of this team who are in constant touch with MS members either at the Centre, in the homes of those members unable to attend sessions and of course members who are hospitalised.
 Advice is given about benefits and a Grants sub-committee assess individual needs, if required.
 Help is given to newly diagnosed people and advice given on where to seek help for home improvements and equipment.
 Any discussion with a member is of course totally confidential.